Éamonn Ceannt: Background

-Ceannt was born in the little village of Ballymoe, overlooking the River Suck in County Galway.
+Ceannt was born in the village of Ballymoe, overlooking the River Suck in County Galway.
 His parents were James Kent (4 July 1839 – 1895) and Joanne Galway.
 (They were married on 5 July 1870.)
 He was the sixth of seven children, the others being William, Michael, Richard, Nell, John and James.
 His father, James Kent, was a Royal Irish Constabulary officer.
 Stationed in Ballymoe, in 1883 he was promoted and transferred to Drogheda, County Louth where he lived until Éamonn was eight years old.
 When his father retired from the force, when Eamonn was twelve, the family moved from Ardee to Dublin.
 They were a very religious Catholic family and it has been said that Ceannt's religious teaching as a child stayed with him for the rest of his life.

 Two events that evoked nationalism at the end of the 19th century were the 1798 commemoration and the Boer War in South Africa. Éamonn became interested in these events.
 He took part in the commemoration.